 The agencies are taking comments through October 21, 2014 and everyone has a chance to tell them what they think of the rule, to make suggestions, or even tell them not to finalize it.
 But polluters and their allies on Capitol Hill aren’t satisfied with a public process that lets everyone’s voice be heard.
 They’re working overtime to shut it down.
 They’re not only trying to stop the rule from going forward, they’re trying to prevent the agencies from even hearing your comments.

 Polluters are the only ones that benefit under the status quo of uncertainty and declining enforcement.
 The New York Times reports that over a four-year period, more than 1,500 major pollution investigations of companies that spilled oil, carcinogens, and bacteria into rivers, lakes, and streams weren’t being prosecuted.

 If you’ve ever paddled a river, gone swimming in a lake, or enjoyed a clean glass of water – this proposed Clean Water Rule impacts you.

 Don’t let the polluters be the only voice that’s heard.
-Stand strong for clean water and let your Congressional representatives know today how important clean water is to you.
+Stand strong for clean water.
+Let your Congressional representatives know how important clean water is to you.
 Next week, the House of Representatives are likely to take a vote on appropriations legislation which contains a provision that would effectively kill the proposed Clean Water Rule and block the public comment process.